 If you fail to meet your own challenges, it’s no big deal – you just try again until you do.
 There are no winners and losers when you compete against yourself, so you never lose.

-Set those small goals and go after them.
-Challenge yourself to a personal fitness program; challenge yourself to master golf; challenge yourself to write a novel.
+Focus on setting short-term goals and go after them.
+Challenge yourself to a personal fitness program like Aaptiv; challenge yourself to master golf; challenge yourself to write a novel.
 Confidence builds as you achieve these things and carries over into both your personal and professional lives.

 11. Confident People Listen